aquiles419/SCF-challenge/readme.md

 # Auth

-The authentication process is very simple, you send the auth in the request header, in this case, we will pass the id of a user that exists in the array of users, this is our authentication, by default there is already a user with id 1 , just add in the request: id in the key and in the value 1, and that's it, you will be able to make requests
+The authentication process is very simple, you send the auth in the request header, in this case, we will pass the id of a user that exists in the array of users, this is our authentication, by default there is already a user with id 1 , just add in the request: id in the key and in the value 1, and that's it, you will be able to make requests , examples:

 <img width="300" alt="image" src="https://github.com/aquiles419/SCF-challenge/assets/68571242/20af7ecf-d796-4ef5-8687-cfdd7a6081bf">